stfc/PSyclone/doc/user_guide/psyir.rst

 Modifying the PSyIR
 ===================

-Once we have a complete PSyIR AST created, the PSyIR also provides methods to modify the tree in a consistent way (e.g. without breaking its many internal references).
+Once we have a complete PSyIR AST there are 2 ways to modify its contents and/or structure: by applying transformations (see next section :ref:`transformations`), or by direct PSyIR API methods.
+This section describes some of the methods that the PSyIR classes provide to modify the PSyIR AST in a consistent way (e.g. without breaking its many internal references).
 Some complete examples of modifying the PSyIR can be found in the PSyclone ``examples/psyir/modify.py`` script.

-Below there are examples of possible PSyIR modifications:
+The rest of this section introduces examples of the available direct PSyIR modification methods.

 Renaming symbols
 -----------------
-The symbol table provides the method ``rename_symbol()`` that given a symbol and a unused name it will rename the symbol an affect all the references in the PSyIR tree to that symbol.
+The symbol table provides the method ``rename_symbol()`` that given a symbol and an unused name will rename the symbol.
+The symbol renaming will affect all the references in the PSyIR AST to that symbol.
 For example, the PSyIR representing the following Fortran code:

 .. code-block:: fortran